SHIP Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights:

-• Management is strategically balancing long-term charters with spot market opportunities, currently having about 35% of fleet days contracted at favorable rates.
+• Management is strategically balancing between long-term time charters and spot market exposure, currently having 35% of fleet days contracted at attractive rates.